Philippine central bank fines Rizal Bank over Bangladesh cyber heist failings

-MANILA The Philippine central bank said on Friday it would fine Rizal Commercial Banking Corp (RCB.PS) (RCBC) a record $21 million, after the bank was used by cyber criminals to channel $81 million stolen from Bangladesh Bank in February.
+MANILA The Philippine central bank said on Friday it would fine Rizal Commercial Banking Corp (RCB.PS) (RCBC) a record 1 billion pesos ($21 million), after the bank was used by cyber criminals to channel $81 million stolen from Bangladesh Bank in February.

 The central bank said in a statement that it was the largest amount it has ever approved "as part of its supervisory enforcement actions" on a bank.